 - Please be in touch if you have ideas for how this space could support your organization or movement-building

 What Kind of Costs are We Talking About?
 Whether you are visiting or hosting an event, costs are minimal.
-Expenses are toilet paper, propane for cooking & showers, Fancyland food staples (if used), lamp oil, ice for coolers, laundry for bed sheets, and miscellaneous supplies.
+Expenses are toilet paper, propane for cooking & showers, lamp oil, ice for coolers, firewood, laundry for bed sheets, and miscellaneous supplies.

 How To Visit:

-- Call or email with some dates in mind
+- Call or email with some dates in mind: fancylandproject at gmail dot com

 - Communicate what you hope to get from your stay

-- Check the “facilities/details” tab and let us know if you would like to reserve a particular space: guest room (the boathole); upstairs studio; cabin (the parlor); tree platform (the jolly roger); or if camping out is okay
+- Check the “facilities/details” tab and let us know if you would like to reserve a particular space: guest room (the boathole); upstairs studio; cabin (the parlor); tree platform (the jolly roger); or if you want to camp

 - We’ll let you know if the dates work